Bruce Vaughan

+Early life

 Vaughan was born in Kankakee, Illinois.
-He didn't start playing golf until he was 20 and working as a firefighter in Hutchinson, Kansas.
+He didn't start playing golf until he was 20 while working as a firefighter in Hutchinson, Kansas.

+Professional career

+In 1990, Vaughan turned professional.
+Early in his career, he played on the Southern African Tour.
+He had much success during the 1993-94 season.
+Vaughn finished joint second at the ICL International with David Frost, only behind Nick Price.
+Later in the year he won the Autopage Mount Edgecombe Trophy.
+He finished second during the season's Order of Merit.

-Vaughan turned professional in 1990.
-He played on the Nationwide Tour from 1992 to 1994, winning twice in 1994.
+Vaughn also played on the PGA Tour's developmental tour early in his career.
+He played on the Nike Tour from 1992 to 1994, winning twice in 1994.
 He finished sixth on the money list in 1994 earning him his PGA Tour card for 1995.
 He struggled on the PGA Tour in 1995, making only 15 cuts in 30 events.
 He finished 173rd on the money list and lost his card.
-He played the Nationwide Tour again from 1996 to 1998.
-He also played the South African Tour for several seasons, winning the Autopage Mount Edgecombe Trophy in 1994 and finishing second on the 1993/94 Order of Merit.
+He re-joined the Nike Tour and played on the tour from 1996 to 1998.

 After turning 50, Vaughan qualified for the 2007 Champions Tour by finishing T3 in the qualifying school.
 He won his first Champions Tour event in 2008 at the Senior British Open, a senior major.